Need help with your claim?

 If you are disabled but your work history is insufficient to qualify you for SSD, you may still be eligible for Supplemental Security Income benefits – another program administered by SSA.
 Most applications for SSD benefits are initially denied by SSA.

-Our seasoned Richmond Social Security Disability attorney can help you obtain the necessary medical documentation and ensure that your application is properly and completely prepared to increase your chances of approval in the initial application phase.
+Our seasoned Social Security attorney in Richmond can help you obtain the necessary medical documentation and ensure that your application is properly and completely prepared to increase your chances of approval in the initial application phase.

 If your claim has been denied in the application phase, it is even more important that our knowledgeable SSD attorney represent you in the “reconsideration” or hearing stage.